Kartiksood10/Multi-Agent-RAG-Chatbot/README.md

 - **Reasoning Trace**
   - UI shows which agent ran, what actions were taken, and why the Evaluator accepted or retried.

+- **MLflow Visibility**
+  - MLflow LangChain autologging captures requests, responses, tokens, latency, and traces for each run, with additional custom metrics logged per workflow for observability and debugging.

 ## 🛠️ Tech Stack